vimc/montagu-config/backup.md

 ### Prepare the restore volume on annex2

 First, we need to update the target that we are going to restore *from*.
 Barman is set up to do all sorts of fancy point-in-time recovery workflows but we've never managed to get set up well with this, so the approach that we take is to dump out the data into a volume and then replicate that onto the appropriate host.

-When you dump out the data, it will save (a) the "base backup" and (b) the "write ahead logs" from the time of the base backup through to the present.
+When you dump out the data, it will save (a) the base backup and (b) the write ahead logs from the time of the base backup through to the present.
 When the database starts up it will replay the logs onto the database to advance the state up to the current point in time.
 This means that if the base backup is very old, it may be faster overall to force a new backup.
 We should be generating base backups every month.

 Begin by `ssh`-ing onto `annex2`: